Germany Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Germany.
+Travellers who need a visa are advised to contact the nearest embassy to check the visa requirements for Germany.

 Types and Cost